 So what does this all mean?
 That Microsoft is a compulsive liar about ending support for IE8 and Windows XP?
 Not exactly, although you could certainly make a case for it if any more patches are released for XP or IE8.
 This patch brings up a few main questions that deserve some thought.
-The first one being:

 The first being over a quarter of desktops still use Windows XP.
 Upsetting a quarter of your user base by not updating security on a web browser that is built into their operating system is not how you breed loyal customers.
 Not patching this major security vulnerability would have pushed many off of XP, and perhaps off PC’s entirely.

 The second reason is the timing of the security breach.
-Windows XP and IE8 support was pulled on April 8, and within a month the zero-day vulnerability was discovered.
+Win XP and IE8 support was pulled on April 8, and within a month the zero-day vulnerability was discovered.
 It happened too fast.
 A potentially disastrous flaw that could make using XP far too dangerous to use happened nearly instantly (in the grand scheme of things).
 Make no mistake Microsoft really wants XP to disappear, but they want the plane to go down slowly.
 They want the plane to glide for a while with no turbulence, eventually landing softly in a field or on a runway.
 If they didn’t patch this flaw that plane would have crashed and burned with no survivors.

 The final reason is the severity of the issue.
 Had this been a smaller vulnerability I have no doubt Microsoft would have put up the Windows 8.1 sign and said good luck with XP.
 They would have pointed to the flaw as a sign of the future of unsupported XP.
 It all would have played out nicely for Microsoft, but instead there’s an easy way for hackers to gain equal user rights.
 Not exactly an easily ignored issue, and so Microsoft was forced to fix it.